adlnet/xAPI-Spec/CONTRIBUTING.md

 Once your suggestion has been discussed and agreed, add another comment summarising your understanding of the outcome of the discussion and including proposed wording for the changes you've suggested.

-Good and detailed suggested solutions for issues maake it much easier to write PRa and helps to ensure those PRs are merged faster.
+Good and detailed suggested solutions for issues make it much easier to write PRa and helps to ensure those PRs are merged faster.

 <a name='make-pr'/>
 ### Make a Pull Request (PR)
-The hardest way of driectly contributing to the specification is to make Pull Requests and the xAPI Working Group recommends only getting involved in this way if you are already used to Github and markdown and/or have previously contributed to reviewing PRs and suggesting solutions to issues.
+The hardest way of directly contributing to the specification is to make Pull Requests and the xAPI Working Group recommends only getting involved in this way if you are already used to Github and markdown and/or have previously contributed to reviewing PRs and suggesting solutions to issues.

 Before making a PR you should: